The Unofficial Shelvoke & Drewry Website.

 The formation of the Special Purpose Vehicle (SPV) Division in 1974, allowed the experienced designers and engineers to design and produce a wide range of specialised vehicles.
 The fire appliance, crash tender and military markets all benefited from S&D's expertise.

 Sound engineering principles were more than amply demonstrated in the long service life of many vehicles.
-Even today, there are vehicles over 20 years old still in regular service.
+Into the twenty-first century vehicles over 20 years were still in regular service, mainly in Malta, but also Freightlifter and Defiant fork lift trucks..
 Shelvoke & Drewry had a reputation for rugged vehicles that gave a long economical service life.

 S&D's Contribution to the War effort 1939-45.